-- each person known by us to be the beneficial owner of more than 5% of our issued and outstanding ordinary shares; - each of our executive officers, directors and director nominees; and - all our executive officers, directors and director nominees as a group.
+- each person known by us to be the beneficial owner of more than 5% of our issued and outstanding ordinary shares; - · each of our executive officers and directors; and - all our executive officers and directors as a group.

 Unless otherwise indicated, we believe that all persons named in the table have sole voting and investment power with respect to all of our ordinary shares beneficially owned by them.
 The following table does not reflect record or beneficial ownership of the private placement warrants as these warrants are not exercisable within 60 days of the date of this prospectus.